Paul-Northampton-UK/Starship_Adventure_2/docs/Starship Adventure Game - Product Requirement Docucument.md

 12. Expandability

-Game content stored in YAML files
+Game content stored in per-pack YAML files

 New rooms, puzzles, items, and dialogue can be added without altering core code